-The Carilion School of Medicine and Research Institute offer's professional counseling to students.
+The Research Institute offer's professional counseling to students.
 These services are outlined on page 41 of the student handbook.
 This option may not be practical for students at the Roanoke Higher Education Center.
 Many other options exist in Roanoke that may have some cost associated with them, such as private therapists.